The UK’s leading resin flooring specialist

 How Long Does It Take to Repair Industrial Flooring?

 Repairing industrial flooring is a process that can require a considerable amount of time.
-A variety of factors determines the amount of time needed, and it depends upon the size of the floor, its condition, as well as the type of resin that you use to facilitate the flooring repairs.
+A variety of factors determine the amount of time needed, and it depends upon the size of the floor, its condition, as well as the type of resin that you use to facilitate the flooring repairs.

 In other words, there’s a lot to think about!